 According to the information provided by Mayo Clinic, mental illnesses can often show symptoms of physical pain or any other physiological issues.
 Many people want to know the connection between mental health and physical fitness.
 An individual who has a mental disorder may experience unexplained discomfort or pain, such as:

 - Weakness in muscles

 - General fatigue

-In most cases, people cannot rule out what the actual cause is.
+In most cases, people cannot determine the actual cause.
 However, it is crucial to consider whether the mental health aspects have anything to do with it.
 It is essential to get an assessment done for psychiatric disorders as a plausible reason for unexplained physical diseases.

 Step eight: Evaluation of drug abuse or use of alcohol